Skip to main content

 Hathor headless wallet is the official headless wallet of Hathor, intended to integrate external systems with Hathor Network.

-An entity need to run their own instance of Hathor headless wallet.
+An organization need to run their own instance of Hathor headless wallet.

-Why do entities need to run Hathor headless wallet?
+Why do organizations need to run Hathor headless wallet?

-It is through a wallet implementation that an entity does almost all its interactions with a blockchain.
-And, for security reasons, the entity itself needs to run it.
+It is through a wallet implementation that an organization does almost all its interactions with a blockchain.
+And, for security reasons, the organization itself needs to run it.

-This is because a wallet implementation stores the private keys of the entity, and anyone with the private keys associated with a wallet has access to its funds.
+This is because a wallet implementation stores the private keys of the organization, and anyone with the private keys associated with a wallet has access to its funds.

 For most use cases, the best choice of wallet implementation is Hathor headless wallet.
 However, some use cases may benefit from other choices.
-For example, implementing their wallet directly within the entity's system, using Hathor wallet library, or contracting a custodial service to guard their wallet.
+For example, implementing their wallet directly within its system, using Hathor wallet library, or contracting a custodial service to guard their wallet.

-The following article provides a journey to assist entities in operating Hathor headless wallet: Hathor headless wallet pathway.
+The following article provides a journey to assist organizations in operating Hathor headless wallet: Hathor headless wallet pathway.

 Hathor Network